pantheon-systems/tbt-ci-templates/d8/README.md

 ## Github Actions

-If you need to enable Github Actions for an existing project, you should copy github to .github and then add the following secrets to Github Actions configuration:
+If you need to enable Github Actions for an existing project, after copying files you should add the following secrets to Github Actions configuration:

 - ADMIN_EMAIL
 - ADMIN_PASSWORD